robkinyon/ruby-dsl-maker/README.md

 In the case of multiple DSL entrypoints (for example, a normal Chef recipe), `parse_dsl()` will return an array with all the return values in the order of invocation.

+### Coercions

+There are three defined coercions for use within `generate_dsl()`:

+  * String - This takes any string.
+  * Boolean - This takes whatever you give it and returns the truthiness of it.
+  * `generate_dsl()` - This descends into another level of DSL.

+You will be able to add your own coercions in a forthcoming version of DSL::Maker.

+### Helpers

+There is one pre-defined helper.

+* `default(String, Array, Integer=0)`

+This takes a method name and the args provided to the block.
+It then ensures that the method defaults to the value in the args at the optional third argument.

 ## Installation